 Client Population: U.S. citizen employees of the Department of State, other foreign affairs agencies and other federal agencies planning for overseas tours, returning to Washington, retirement or separated from the USG.
 The Transition Center is comprised of three divisions : The Overseas Briefing Center, The Transition Training Division, and the Career Transition Center.

-The Overseas Briefing Center collects information on overseas and U.S. posts to help people bid on appropriate assignments and prepare for them.
+- The Overseas Briefing Center: The OBC collects information on overseas and U.S. posts to help people bid on appropriate assignments and prepare for them.
 OBC also provides guidance on the logistics of making an international move.
 Go to the OBC site for extensive country links, a brief tutorial on cross-cultural adjustment, a checklist for going overseas, and more.

 Career Development Resource Center (CDRC)